narirou/gulp-develop-server/Readme.md

 - `successMessage`
     - type: {RegExp}
     - default: `/^server listening$/`
-    - If your application send a specific message by process.send, regard the server listening success.
+    - If your application send a specific message by `process.send` method, regard the server listening success.

 - `killSignal`
     - type: {String}